-If you have a General Anaesthetic or Intravenous Sedation Anaesthetic, you will wake up in either the theatre or Stage 1 Recovery Room where you may feel drowsy.
+If you have a General Anaesthetic or Intravenous Sedation Anaesthetic, you will wake up in either the theatre or stage 1 recovery room where you may feel drowsy.

 The recovery nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.
+As you recover you will be offered a drink and something to eat if you are permitted.